Cakes/ Classic Desserts/ Holiday/ No-Bake Desserts/ Trifle & Glass Desserts

 The majority of recipes use one of these two.
 Both must be whipped in order to make a light filling, which is then folded into the egg yolks and whipped mascarpone.
 However, each will contribute a different flavor.
 Egg whites make the batter more airy, while heavy cream will add richness.
 One thing to consider is that egg whites are usually used raw, although some recipes do cook them.

-In today’s recipe, I use heavy cream.
+In today’s recipe, I use a combination of egg yolks and heavy cream instead of egg whites.
 Not only do I prefer it because – let’s be honest – heavy cream and I are best friends, but I prefer my desserts to be as rich as possible and I love the flavor heavy cream adds.

 If you use raw egg whites, be sure to use the freshest eggs possible with intact shells.
 You can also cook them over a double boiler, whisking the eggs constantly so they don’t scramble until they are hot.
 Then, transfer them to a mixer with a whisk attachment and whip until stiff peaks form.

-2. Make a sabayon, which is a custard made from egg yolks, sugar, and sweet wine (in our case, Marsala).
+- Make a sabayon, which is a custard made from egg yolks, sugar, and sweet wine (in our case, Marsala).
 Cook these 3 ingredients together over a bain-marie – a pot of boiling water turned to low heat and over which you cook ingredients in a heatproof bowl.
-This method helps to cook the eggs slowly and in a way that they won’t scramble.
-You’ll need to constantly whisk the mixture while it’s on the bain-marie, either by hand or with an electric mixer (easier), until the mixture is finger hot, has doubled in volume, and has a thick, foamy texture.
+Whisk the mixture while it’s on the bain-marie, either by hand or with an electric mixer (easier), until the mixture is finger hot, has doubled in volume, and has a thick, foamy texture.
 Once done, remove from the heat and let it cool slightly (about 15 minutes).

-5. Assemble the dessert.
-Dip each ladyfinger into the coffee syrup (do this quickly, less than a second) and place in the pan in a single layer.
+- Assemble the dessert.
+Quickly dip each ladyfinger into the coffee syrup (less than a second) and place in the pan in a single layer.
 Add half of the mascarpone cream and smooth the top.
 Repeat with a second layer.
+Don’t top with cocoa powder yet!
+Instead cover with plastic wrap and refrigerate for at least 6 hours or up to 2 days.

 Classic Tiramisu